napalm23zero/ultimate-typescript-nestjs-api-template/docs/en-us/rate-limit.md

 ## Response

-This is what you will seee after requesting too much!
+This is what you will see after requesting too much!

 ![Too Many Requests](../img/004.png 'Too Many Requests')